cheminfo/eln-docs/docs/75_report_export/zenodo/README.md

 # Submit data to Zenodo

+The deposition of research data in a repository is a common requirement in data management plans.
+Furthermore, it will help the cheminformatics community to mine curated data and use this data to create new models.
-Zenodo helps researchers receive credit by making the research results citable (based on a DOI).
+[Zenodo](https://zenodo.org/) is such a repository that helps researchers receive credit by making the research results citable (based on a DOI).

-Using this tool you can easily select samples and submit them automatically to Zenodo.
+Using the Zenodo exportation tool, you can easily select samples and submit them automatically to Zenodo.
 You will receive a DOI that can be cited in a publication or report.

-Providing an easy workflow to make original data not only fulfill the requirements of many national funding agency but will help the cheminformatician community to get more information and therefore create new models.

 You can find an example of the Zenodo entry that will be produced [here](https://zenodo.org/record/4308638).